hasnat-sumit/dev-stack-builder-website/README.md

 ---

-## ❓ React Concepts — Q&A
+## React Concepts — Q&A

 **1. What is JSX, and why is it used in React?**
-JSX is a syntax extension that lets us write HTML-like code directly inside JavaScript/TypeScript files.
-It's used because it makes it much easier to describe what the UI should look like — we can mix markup and logic together instead of building elements manually with JavaScript functions.
+JSX lets us write HTML inside JavaScript/TypeScript files.
+It's used because it makes it much easier to describe

 **2. What is the difference between props and state?**
-Props are data passed *into* a component from its parent, and the component can't change them itself.
-State is data that a component manages *internally* and can update over time.
-Basically: props come from outside, state lives inside.
+Props are data passed into a component from its parent, and the component can't change them itself.
+State is data that a component manages internally and can update over time.
+Basically props come from outside, state lives inside.

-**3. What does the `useState` hook do, and where did you use it in this project?**
+**3. What does the useState hook do, and where did you use it in this project?**
-`useState` lets a component hold and update its own data, and re-renders the component whenever that data changes.
+- useState lets a component hold and update its own data, and re-renders the component whenever that data changes.
 In this project, it's used to track the list of selected technologies:
 ```tsx
 const [selectedStack, setSelectedStack] = useState<Technology[]>([]);
 ```